ConnectNowUK/docs/docs/queue-system/user-guide/user-guide.md

 On this page, you will be able to see all the users in your company.
 To add a new user, type in the email address of the person you want to invite.
 They will then become a member of your company, after receiving an email informing them of their new membership.

+## Managing your online/offline status

+You can go set your status as online or offline to choose when you receive new incoming queries.
+Changing your status also creates a historical record that allows staffing managers and company managers to see your status.

+### Going online

+You can go online at any time by changing your status in the navbar.
+When you go online, you will start receiving incoming queries from your queues.

+### Going offline

+When you are no longer available to provide support at a given moment, you can switch yourself to offline.
+This will stop any new incoming queries from coming to you.

+### Setting a custom status message

+After going online or offline, you can further set a custom status text.

+As an example, when leaving for lunch, you can switch yourself to offline and write a custom status text of "Off to lunch" to let your managers know where you've gone to.

+### Automatically going offline

+Sometimes, especially after extended periods of no interaction, the system may automatically set you as offline.
+If this happens, you will also receive an email about it.

+In general, it is best to manually set your status to offline when you are no longer able to provide support for the day.

+## Working with queries

+### Seeing incoming queries

+When your status is online, you will see any new incoming queries immediately in the queries dropdown in the navbar.

+### Answering queries

+To answer queries, press "Answer" next to the query you'd like to answer.

+Sometimes you may need to re-open the source/link to the query.
+If the query has a source that is a link, you will see a "reopen link" button after answering the query that will let you re-open the link.

+### Transferring queries

+To transfer a query you are currently working on, press "Transfer" next to the query you'd like to transfer.
+This will open a modal where you can select the queue to transfer to.

+### Completing (mark as done) queries

+If/when you have managed to completely resolve a given query, you can choose to "Mark as done".
+This will close the query and mark it as complete in the system, while also attributing the final resolution step to you.

 ## Install the queues web-app on your devices

 You can install the queues web-app onto your phone as it is a modern progressive-web-app.